adymaharana/DeepPath_PyTorch/README.md

 PyTorch implementation of the algorithm DeepPath.
 Paper available here: https://arxiv.org/abs/1707.06690

 The code has been adapted from the original DeepPath code in TensorFlow available here: https://github.com/xwhan/DeepPath

+Note: This repository is incomplete and is not being maintained currently.